kpmc-nl/BrickESC/Readme.md

 # Speed Controller
 This repository contains the source code for our custom speed controllers.
 More details will follow when this project exceeds the proof-of-concept state.

+## How to build
+-- Will soon be filled. --

 ## TODO
 - [x] Output PWM to FET's / H-Bridge
 - [x] Read receiver signal